aeneex/hyprzark/README.md

 ## Notes

-- Built on Wayland — no X11 required
+- Built on Wayland
 - Smooth Hyprland animations out of the box
 - Designed to feel like a complete desktop environment, not just a WM config
 - All configs are clean, well-structured, and easy to modify
 - Minimal bloat, maximum intentionality
+- Before installation, packages can be managed from the install.sh in case you don't want a package to be installed or wanna replace it with something else.
+(I don't guarantee the setup not breaking after that though)

 ---

 ## Credits

-HyprZark — built with ☕, patience, and a lot of `hyprctl reload`
+HyprZark.
+Built with ☕, patience, and completely in [NvChad](https://nvchad.com)

 ## License